Fahim Issa: Government role

-On 12 April 2025, Issa was appointed Assistant Minister of Defense for the Northern Region under Minister Murhaf Abu Qasra.
+On 12 April 2025, Issa was appointed Deputy Minister of Defense for the Northern Region under Minister Murhaf Abu Qasra.
 His role focuses on military and administrative affairs in northern Syria amidst a wide restructuring effort in the aftermath of the fall of the Assad regime.

 Controversies

 Prisons operated by the Sultan Murad Division under Issa's leadership were reportedly associated with serious allegations, including psychological and physical abuse, death threats, and incidents of sexual violence.
 The Division was also reportedly known to recruit and deploy child soldiers.

 In 2021, Issa posted on Twitter expressing support for the "Turkification" of Syria, envisioning a future in which a free Syria would be Turkish-speaking and join the Organization of Turkic States.

 In March 2024, Issa took part in a rally held in Al-Rai commemorating the thirteenth anniversary of the beginning of the Syrian revolution.
 During the event, he held a sign directed at Ahmed al-Sharaa (then known as Abu Mohammed al-Julani), the leader of Hay'at Tahrir al-Sham (HTS), that read: "Hey Julani, we do not want you—neither you nor your master Bashar".
 The stance came at a time when demonstrations were taking place in northwestern Syria (territory then controlled by HTS) demanding the resignation of al-Julani.
 The image of Issa holding the sign later resurfaced and generated controversy after his appearance at the Presidential Palace in Damascus during the Revolution Victory Conference in January 2025.